Rearrangements of distributions on integers that minimize variance: Proofs

 Assume now the additional properties of $f$ stated in the second part of the theorem.
+Now $f$ is continuous, so $M_f(X) \ne \emptyset$.
 Assume $D_f(X) = D_f(X^+)$, but $X$ is not a translation of $X^+$ or $-X^+$.
 We will follow the proof of (\ref{eq.main}) and obtain a contradiction.

 Since translating by a constant does not change $D_f(X)$, we can assume without loss of generality that $\lfloor a \rfloor = 0$, equivalently, $a \in [0, 1)$.

 When defining $\bf v$ and $x_1, \dots, x_N$ we may additionally assume that $(\pr(X=x_1), -f(|x_1-a|))$, $\dots$, $(\pr(X=x_N), -f(|x_N-a|))$ is ordered non-increasingly in lexicographic order.